XhoniB/currency_converter/README.md

 # currency_converter

-This is a currency converter code
+This is a currency converter using an API.